 ISPS aims to support its affiliates – faculty, post docs, graduate students, and fellows – in all their research needs in support of the ISPS mission to advance interdisciplinary research in the social sciences that aims to shape public policy and inform democratic deliberation.

-Research Data Consultation Group: A collaborative, university-wide group that responds to service requests and inquiries from researchers at any stage in the data lifecycle.
+- Research Data Support Services: A collaborative, university-wide group that responds to service requests and inquiries from researchers at any stage in the data lifecycle.

-Stat Lab: Consultants can advise on how to enter data; what statistical program is best for a project; how to get a program to run a certain analysis, and more.
+- Stat Lab: Consultants can advise on how to enter data, what statistical program is best for a project, how to get a program to run a certain analysis, and more.
+The Stat Lab also offers regular workshops.

 Any questions or suggestions?
 Contact Limor Peer.